swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 Some trainees will already be in AMY because they were formerly learners or helpers at Carpentries events.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 If "matched trainee" is blank, you will need to create a trainee record for them.

 To create a trainee record, click on the "i" icon at the far right of the individual's line.
 If you know this person is in AMY under a different name or email address, look this person up here and click "Match to selected trainee account."
 If this is a new person, click "Create new trainee account."

 This will return you to the search screen, and this person's record will be updated with the new trainee account.

 Continue doing this until all relevant applications have a new trainee account.
 This must be done individually; it can not be done in bulk.

 Once all trainees for a given event have trainee accounts, we can assign them to a specific training event.
 This part can be done in bulk.
 The event must have already been created in AMY.

 Check all the names to be assigned to the training event, and then select the training event from the drop down menu.
-Then click "Match selected trainees to chosen training."
+Click "Match selected trainees to chosen training."
 The search screen will then update to show that the trainees have been matched to this event.
 The event page will also update to list these trainees as learners at that event.

 ### Reports

 AMY comes with several built in reporting features that can be accessed by clicking `Reports` in the top menu.
 Most reports include an api link for further analysis.

 * *List of instructors by time period* will generate a list of all instructors who have taught or will teach a workshop in a given time period and can be downloaded as a csv file.
 This is especially useful when inviting instructors to discussion sessions.

 * *Workshops over time, Learners over time, Instructors over time* show cumulative numbers of workshops, learners, and instructors from the start of the Carpentries to present day.

 * *How often instructors have taught* returns a list of all instructors who have taught at least once with the number of workshops they have taught.

-* *All activity over time* returns data on number of workshops, number of instructors, number of learners, and identifies gaps in data.
+* *All activity over time* returns data on the number of workshops, number of instructors, number of learners, and identifies gaps in data.

 * *Workshop issues* and *Instructor issues* identify specific workshops and instructors with gaps in data.

-* *Find duplicates* identifies persons that may be listed as duplicates due to same name or email address, and allows the user to merge them.
+* *Find duplicates* identifies persons that may be listed as duplicates due to having the same name or email address, and allows the user to merge them.

 ### Roles in AMY
 What you are able to edit or view depends on your assigned role in AMY.

 ### Instructor login

 Instructors can log in to AMY to view and update their own information.
-To do so, they must have a valid github username in their profile.
+To do so, they must have a valid GitHub username in their profile.
 Instructors should visit the [AMY login page](https://amy.software-carpentry.org/account/login/) and click on `Log in with your GitHub account`.

 If an instructor is having trouble logging in, an administrator can verify the following information.

-* Be sure the github user name is accurate.
+* Be sure the GitHub user name is accurate.
 * Click on `Change permissions` and be sure `Is active` is checked.
 No other permissions should be checked unless the instructor is also an otherwise authorized user.
-* `Logging in allowed` should show next to the github name in the profile.
-If it says `Allow logging in with github`, click this to allow logging.
+* `Logging in allowed` should show next to the GitHub name in the profile.
+If it says `Allow logging in with GitHub`, click this to allow logging in.
 This must be done **after** setting permissions to active above.